- Claiming a TPD Payout Through a Superannuation Fund

 • Put some of your compensation in another account.

-• Retain the money in your superannuation for retirement.
+• Retain the money in your superannuation for retirement and receive an income stream

 Your steps after receiving TPD funds will impact your tax and super account balance, so please get experienced financial advice.